7 Signs You’re Being Catfished by Luck

 3. You’re still targeting women 25-54.

 Luck isn’t picky.
 It likes to cast a wide net rather than getting up close and personal with your customers on a human level.
 And commitment phobia?
 Luck’s got it bad.
 It prefers a transactional “hit it and quit it” approach to relationships, loyalty-building, and engagement across the entire journey.
-Good thing Luckie knows how to build solid consumer segmentation models, and our p will identify high-value targets who will be with you for the long haul.
+Good thing Luckie knows how to build solid consumer segmentation models, and our team will identify high-value targets who will be with you for the long haul.

 4. Your creative briefs are neither.